 It's a 19th-century hotel that had the rustic look and beautiful, huge rooms overlooking the streets of Rome and literally in the center of the city.
 Heads up: Hotel is constantly booked so make sure to plan ahead.
-In the price: Free Wi-Fi, breakfast and laundry facilities are included.
+The price that we paid included: Free Wi-Fi and breakfast/lunch.

 Since it's in the center of everything it was 10 minute walks to all the important sightseeing destinations.
 We decided to check out the Trevi Fountain.
 You know when you are getting closer because the streets become more crowded.
 You start to see a lot more tourists and once you get to the fountain, all you see is the sea of heads and cell phones.
 However, it was beautiful!

 This huge archeological site is right in the middle of the center.
 It seems like the city was built around it because you don't have to go far to see them.
 The ruins date back to 500 B.C but Julius, Augustus, and Trajan have known to enlarge it over the years.
 And around the corner from the ruins was the most recognized, international symbol - the Colosseum.

 The Colosseum is made out of stone and concrete, built by thousands of slaves.
 It is the largest amphitheater that offers a long and bloody history of gladiators and animals fighting in 80 A.D.
 It has 80 entrances and can fit up to 50,000 people to watch the sporting events.
 Below the Colosseum is where they kept the gladiators and the animals.

 Even though the place is half destroyed by earthquakes and fires - there is a lot to explore, learn and also get great selfie shots 🙂